Chuck Kaiton

 Charles "Chuck" Kaiton (born 1951 or 1952) is the former radio play-by-play announcer for the Carolina Hurricanes of the National Hockey League.
-He was with the team since the 1979–80 season, their first in the NHL while they were still the Hartford Whalers.
-He never missed a game in the team's NHL history; the franchise came over from the World Hockey Association in the same year Kaiton became their announcer.
+He was employed by the franchise from the 1979–80 season, their first in the NHL after coming over from the World Hockey Association, while they were still the Hartford Whalers, and retired at the end of the 2017-18 season, having never missed a Hurricanes game.